parambharat/inspect_wandb/README.md

 `inspect_weave` will then by default use whichever project you set as default during the `wandb init` flow when writing to Weave.

+#### Environment variables

+If you are running Inspect in an automated environment where stepping through `wandb` CLI configurations is impractical, you can instead configure the integration with environment variables.
+To achieve an equivalent setup to the above, you can set the following env variables:

+- `WANDB_API_KEY` - set this to your `wandb` API key for authentication
+- `WANDB_ENTITY` - set this to the name of your `wandb` entity (i.e. team name)
+- `WANDB_PROJECT` - set this to the `wandb` project which you would like to write data to

+Environment variables take precedence over `wandb` settings set via the CLI, so if you want to override the settings, using env vars is a viable option.

+There are also a handful of `wandb` environment variables which are not directly parsed by the inspect_weave integration, but will influence the behaviour of `wandb` if passed at runtime.
+These can be found [here](https://docs.wandb.ai/guides/track/environment-variables/)

 ### Configuration

 `inspect_weave` works out-of-the-box after running `wandb init` - no additional configuration is required!
-By default, both Weave and Models integrations are enabled, using the project and entity from your wandb settings.
+By default, both Weave and Models integrations are enabled, using the project and entity from your wandb settings or set via env variables.

 #### Optional Customization